favour-io/timestamp/README.md

 # ⏱️ Timestamp Microservice

 A simple Node.js + Express API that returns Unix and UTC timestamps.
-Built as part of the [freeCodeCamp Timestamp Microservice project](https://timestamp-microservice.freecodecamp.rocks/).
+Built as part of the [freeCodeCamp Timestamp Microservice project]

 ## 📦 Installation